 Corporate tax reforms (I-III): The three series of corporate tax reforms address different issues and involve different areas of focus.

-The first corporate tax reform was brought into force in 1997.
-Its measures included improving Switzerland's appeal as a location for holding companies, eliminating the capital tax, and introducing a linear profit tax rate.
-The second corporate tax reform was accepted by the electorate on 24 February 2008 and was brought into force between 2008 and 2011.
-Its core elements involved alleviating the burden of double taxation, reducing taxes detrimental to a company's asset base, providing relief for partnerships and applying the capital contribution principle.
-The third corporate tax reform is designed to strengthen Switzerland's appeal as a tax location by replacing a number of existing regulations that have become the target of criticism.
+- The first corporate tax reform came into force in 1997.
+It included improving Switzerland's appeal as a location for holding companies, eliminating the capital tax, and introducing a linear profit tax rate. - The second corporate tax reform was accepted by the electorate on 24 February 2008 and was brought into force between 2008 and 2011.
+Its core elements involved alleviating the burden of double taxation, reducing taxes detrimental to a company's asset base, providing relief for partnerships and applying the capital contribution principle. - The third corporate tax reform is designed to strengthen Switzerland's appeal as a tax location by replacing certain regulations that are no longer compatible with international standards.